Sagelt/svirfneblin/_posts/2025-05-09-supernote.md

 I’ve found the Nomad excellent for doing crosswords.
 You can get cool crosswords in PDF format from [AVCX](https://avxwords.com/).

 Manga also reads fairly well on the Nomad.
-Keep an eye on Humble Bundle for when they feature mange.
+Keep an eye on Humble Bundle for when they feature manga.
 Otherwise I don’t know of a great way to get manga in a format that can be copied to the Nomad.

 Any line art, like [the designs of Micah Ulrich](https://shop.micahulrich.com/), work great as screensavers.